areumb/moderation/README.md

   --hatecheck-csv datasets/hatecheck-xr/hatecheck-xr.csv
 ```

-Trained checkpoints are not committed (they are ~1.5 GB each); point
+Trained checkpoints are not committed; point
 `MODEL_DIR` at your own checkpoint directory to activate the real classifier.

 ## Repository layout